 Two steps to filtering cold brew.
 In photo 1, a hand pours a Chemex of cold brew into a sieve over a container on a beige counter.
 In photo 2, the coffee is filtering through the sieve.

-2. Let the cold brew filter through.
+Filter the cold brew through the sieve.
 This can take up to 1 hour so be patient!
-If the cold brew stops dripping through, use a spoon to remove any big clumps of coffee grounds.

 If you like a super smooth brew, use a coffee filter to strain the concentrate.
 But, if you prefer a brew with texture and body, use cheesecloth which lets more of the solids through.